seqeralabs/showcase/demo/docs/015_seqera_pipelines.md

 ![Seqera Pipelines Overview](assets/seqera-pipelines-overview.gif)
 ///

 The pipeline details page provides key information about the workflow.
-Within one-click, you can add pipelines to your launchpad within Seqera Platform.
+With one click, you can add pipelines to your Seqera Platform Launchpad.

 Simply click the 'Launch' button, specify whether you would like to add the pipeline to a Cloud or Enterprise instance, and provide your user access token for the Platform.

-You can then select for the Orgaization, Workspace, and Compute Environment for the pipeline.
+You can then select the orgaization, workspace, and compute environment for the pipeline.

 /// details | Click to show animation
     type: example